Clicky

 For example, a black tie and brown dress shoes would be unsightly.
 So make sure you keep the shades similar.

 A light green suit will work best with a lighter-hued tie.
-For example, a light brown or khaki tie would look very earthy and natural.
+That said, a light brown or khaki tie would look very earthy and natural.

 You could also match a darker green with your suit, but be sure that the greens have the same undertones and don’t clash.